- React Native vs Native: Factors to Consider for Deciding The Right Mobile App Development Approach

 - You are more focused on the native user experience.

-- You are developing a utility app, i.e, an app relying on native device feature.
+- You are developing a utility app, i.e, an app relying on native device features.
 For example: Brightness Controller app or an application that plays videos in the background.

 - You are building an IoT-based mobile application.